cs50spring2021/tse-labs/crawler/IMPLEMENTATION.md

 Third, runs over all three CS50 websites (`letters` at depths 0,1,2,10, `toscrape` at depths 0,1,2,3, `wikipedia` at depths 0,1,2).
 Run that script with `bash -v testing.sh` so the output of crawler is intermixed with the commands used to invoke the crawler.
 Verify correct behavior by studying the output, and by sampling the files created in the respective pageDirectories.

+> For Lab 4, as noted in the assignment, you may submit a smaller test run.
+> Furthermore, we recommend turning off detailed logging output for these tests, as they may `testing.out` rather large!